 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
-Be sure to mention any of the following: antibiotics such as ciprofloxacin (Cipro), clarithromycin (Biaxin, Prevpac), erythromycin (E.E.S., E-Mycin, Erythrocin), and telithromycin (Ketek); anticoagulants ('blood thinners') such as warfarin (Coumadin); antifungals such as fluconazole (Diflucan); itraconazole (Sporanox), ketoconazole (Nizoral), posaconazole (Noxafil), and voriconazole (Vfend); antiplatelet medications such as clopidogrel (Plavix), prasugrel (Effient), ticagrelor (Brilinta), and ticlopidine (Ticlid); aprepitant (Emend); crizotinib (Xalkori); digoxin (Lanoxin); diltiazem (Cardizem, Dilacor, Tiazac, others); imatinib (Gleevec); certain medications to treat hepatitis C such as boceprevir (Victrelis) and telaprevir (Incivek); certain medications to treat human immunodeficiency virus (HIV) or acquired immunodeficiency syndrome (AIDS) such as amprenavir (Agenerase), atazanavir (Reyataz), efavirenz (Sustiva), darunavir (Prezista), fosamprenavir (Lexiva), indinavir (Crixivan), nelfinavir (Viracept), ritonavir (Norvir), and saquinavir (Invirase); nefazodone; certain medications to treat seizures such as carbamazepine (Carbatrol, Tegretol) and phenytoin (Dilantin, Phenytek); rifampin (Rifadin, Rifamate, Rimactane, others); or verapamil (Calan, Covera, Isoptin, in Tarka).
+Be sure to mention any of the following: antibiotics such as ciprofloxacin (Cipro), clarithromycin (Biaxin, Prevpac), erythromycin (E.E.S., Erythrocin, others), and telithromycin (Ketek); anticoagulants ('blood thinners') such as warfarin (Coumadin, Jantoven); antifungals such as fluconazole (Diflucan), itraconazole (Onmel, Sporanox), ketoconazole (Nizoral), posaconazole (Noxafil), and voriconazole (Vfend); antiplatelet medications such as clopidogrel (Plavix), prasugrel (Effient), ticagrelor (Brilinta), and ticlopidine; aprepitant (Emend); crizotinib (Xalkori); digoxin (Lanoxin); diltiazem (Cardizem, Cartia, Dilacor, Tiazac, others); imatinib (Gleevec); certain medications to treat hepatitis C such as boceprevir (Victrelis) and telaprevir (Incivek); certain medications to treat human immunodeficiency virus (HIV) or acquired immunodeficiency syndrome (AIDS) such as atazanavir (Reyataz), efavirenz (Sustiva, in Atripla), darunavir (Prezista), fosamprenavir (Lexiva), indinavir (Crixivan), nelfinavir (Viracept), ritonavir (Norvir, in Kaletra), and saquinavir (Invirase); nefazodone; certain medications to treat seizures such as carbamazepine (Carbatrol, Epitol, Tegretol) and phenytoin (Dilantin, Phenytek); rifampin (Rifadin, Rifamate, Rimactane, others); or verapamil (Calan, Covera, in Tarka).
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

 - tell your doctor what herbal products you are taking, especially St. John's Wort.

-- tell your doctor if you recently had surgery.
-Also tell your doctor if you have or have ever had bleeding problems, or kidney or liver disease.
+- tell your doctor if you have an infection or recently had surgery.
+Also tell your doctor if you smoke or if you have or have ever had diabetes, an irregular heartbeat, hypertension (high blood pressure), high cholesterol, bleeding problems, or heart, kidney, or liver disease.

 - tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
 You should not become pregnant during your treatment with ibrutinib.
 If you become pregnant while taking ibrutinib, call your doctor immediately.
 Ibrutinib can cause fetal harm.